Spicadox/bilibili-link-grabber/README.md

  ```
  Example:`python blinkgrab.py -l <Bilibili Link>`

- Note: It is reccommended that to include '&' in any of the argument that the entire argument get enclosed in quotes or double quotes.
+ Note: It is reccommended that to include '&' in any of the argument that the entire argument gets enclosed in quotes or double quotes.

  ---
  ### This script is intended to be used on the following BiliBili pages: